-You and your students will to head to the shelter.
+You and your students will head to the shelter.
 Tables will be marked with your raft number.
 This is a great opportunity to have table conversations with your group!
 Ask them questions!
 Kids love to talk, find out what they liked about the trip.

 Suggestions on what you should bring on your day.

-It is strongly recommended that you bring the following items:
+We suggest you bring the following items:

-A pair of dry shoes, as your feet will get wet.
+A pair of dry shoes.

 Please leave all your extras in your vehicle.

 Click here to volunteer for the 2019 WOW rafting trip.
 This link will open in a new window.